🇦🇺 Australia

 Employer Sponsorship Requirements

 Australian employers sponsoring an Electronic Engineering Technician must meet specific regulatory requirements set by the Department of Home Affairs.
-The employer must be registered for labour agreement purposes and must demonstrate they are a genuine, legitimate business operating in Australia for at least 12 months.
 For a 482 visa, the employer must advertise the position to Australian workers and document that no suitable Australian candidates were available.
 For a 186 visa, similar recruitment requirements apply, though some exemptions exist for approved regional employers in areas with demonstrated labour shortages.

 Once an employer nominates you, they assume responsibility for ensuring your working conditions comply with Australian labour laws and standards.
 You are legally entitled to the same pay, conditions, and superannuation as Australian workers performing similar work.
-Employers should anticipate sponsorship costs ranging from AUD $3,500 to $5,000 in government fees, plus additional costs for recruitment advertising, legal documentation, and payroll administration.
 Reputable employers view sponsorship as a strategic investment in workforce capability and retaining quality staff over the long term.

 Practitioner Note